ying2829/Kaggle-CaseSturdy/Business Project/Airline/READ.md

 Also, this is the report which more focus on the query writing and analysis.
 I will also create a dashboard in Power BI and attach it to here for reference.

+First of all, I use `rollup` function to know the total revenue of the CLV.
 ```bigquery
 WITH cte AS (SELECT loyalty_number,enrollment_year,enrollment_month,cancellation_year,cancellation_month,
 CAST(CONCAT(enrollment_year,'-',enrollment_month,'-','01')AS DATE) AS enrollment_date,